clydeatmcm/it103_m1_review/Lesson1_HTML.md

-# Lesson 1: HTML Review Quesions
+# Lesson 1: HTML Review Questions
 ### Question 1:
 **Scenario**: You are tasked with creating a table that includes both a header and footer, as well as some descriptive text for screen readers.
 Which HTML structure is correct for achieving this?